Based on 12 reviews

 Customize this trip with help from our local travel specialist that matches your interests.

 Bhutan can be visited all year long.
-Summer (June, July, and August), autumn (September, October, and November), winter (December, January, and February), and spring is the four seasons (March, April, and May).
+Summer (June, July, and August), autumn (September, October, and November), winter (December, January, and February), and spring (March, April, and May) are the four seasons.
 However, the country has a wide range of altitudes, and the north Indian monsoons significantly impact the climate.

 Temperatures in the southern hemisphere typically range from 15°C to 30°C all year round in a humid, subtropical climate.
-Warm summers and chilly, dry winters characterize the climate in central Bhutan, which features softwoods.
+Warm summers and chilly, dry winters, which feature softwoods, characterize the climate in central Bhutan.
 Winter temperatures in the north are substantially lower.
 Mountain summits are always covered in snow due to their height, and the lower regions are kept cool in the summer.

 The Indian monsoon season primarily affects the southern regions and lasts from late June or July until late September.
 Summer is the primary farming season because crops grow in lush surroundings.